Great Tomato Substitutes for Everyday Cooking

 - Roast red peppers in the oven as directed above.
 Once they are finished steaming in the bag, add to your dish.

 I know how it feels to have allergies and intolerances to foods you love, so I understand the struggle in finding good substitutes.
-I hope this information helps you stay healthy in your quest to eat delicious food!
+I hope this information helps you stay healthy in your quest to eat delicious food, as it has done for me!